Top 10 Benefits of Using a VRC (Vertical Material Lift)

 Installing a freight elevator is a huge undertaking that can take weeks, even months to install.
 Not only is this costly, but it will most likely impede on the day-to-day operations.

 Customizable size and load capacity

-Vertical material lifts are customizable to your requirements.
-VRC lifts can have a load capacity range of 500 to 30,000 pounds.
+Vertical Material Lifts can be manufactured to your requirements.
+VRC lifts have a load capacity range of 500 to 30,000 pounds.

-By incorporating a vertical material lift, business owners can move more materials or products faster and more efficiently from one level to another.
-They require less floor space than conveyor systems with no special licensing or training.
+With a Vertical Material Lift, business owners can move more materials or products faster and more efficiently from one level to another.
+Vertical Material Lifts require less floor space than conveyors.

-Employees who can minimize wear and tear on their bodies and have more energy will be happier (and safer) employees.
+Vertical Lifts minimize wear and tear on employees’ bodies.
+Employees will have more energy and will be happier (and safer).